Get that Linux feeling - on Windows

 - Run setup in "Download without installing" mode somewhere it can access a mirror, with the desired packages selected.

 - Run setup again in "Install from local directory" mode, with the same "Local package directory", and set of packages selected.

 Q: How can I install the last Cygwin version for an old, unsupported Windows?

 |Windows version||Setup version||Cygwin DLL version||circa URL|

 Windows XP SP2

 Thanks to the Cygwin Time Machine for providing this archive.

 You have been warned.
-If you're still sure you really need a 32 bit Cygwin, and there's absolutely no way around it, you may run the setup-x86.exe installer.
+If you're still sure you really need a 32-bit Cygwin, and there's absolutely no way around it, you may use the setup-x86.exe installer, following the instructions above.
 The signature can be used to verify the validity of this binary.

 Q: How do I help improve setup?

 A: See the setup project page for more information.